這是一張有關標題為 Ubuntu Server 24.04: Installation, Partitioning, and Network Configuration 的圖片

 Install Tailscale

-If there is a need to access this computer externally, it is strongly recommended to install Tailscale instead of exposing the server directly to the entire Internet.
+For secure remote access to this machine, it is highly recommended to use Tailscale instead of exposing the server directly to the public internet.

-For detailed installation instructions, please refer to: Using Tailscale to Easily Create Secure and Private Tunnels
+For a detailed installation guide, refer to: Using Tailscale to Easily Create Secure and Private Tunnels.

 1